-In general, mask compliance in the parks is superb.
-(See our FAQ & Guide to Face Masks at Walt Disney World for more on that.)
 Physical distancing is generally good in lines, but not always as great while walking around open spaces.
 It’s very difficult to unlearn ingrained habits and behavior, and even guests with the absolute best intentions are bound to make ‘missteps’ in terms of physical distancing.
 This is no knock on guests–to the contrary, it’s preparing you for what to expect.

 People are bound to make mistakes during this period of temporary abnormal.
 Much of what we do happens on an instinctive level or while operating in ‘autopilot’ mode.
 (How many of you don’t even remember driving to work some days after arriving there?
 Certain behaviors become routine.)

 As for whether Walt Disney World is safe enough to visit, that’s a personal question we cannot answer for you.
 It’s sufficiently safe for us to visit, albeit with some behavioral modifications (more on those below) to further reduce our risk.

 Our perspective is one of risk mitigation and harm reduction rather than one of social abstinence.
 The latter “strategy” is an unworkable and unrealistic approach that’s destined to fail.
 We’d rather make reasonably informed and responsible decisions to venture out and avoid the riskiest situations when we do.